BeardedManZhao/mathematical-expression/README.md

         // Check the expression.
 The shared pool has been enabled by default since version 1.2!
 No need to set manually
         // fast.setStartSharedPool(true);
         fast.check(s);
+        //After version 1.2, the accumulation component supports setting step parameters, and since version 1.2.1, it officially supports the summation of step intervals fast.step = 2;
         // Start calculation
         CalculationNumberResults calculation = fast.calculation(s);
         // Print calculation results